MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/error-restart-computer-and-run-setup.md

 ms.reviewer: terry.g.lee
 ---

-# “Please restart the computer and run setup again” error is shown when you try to install Visual Studio 2015
+# “Please restart the computer and run setup again” error when you try to install Visual Studio 2015

 _Applies to:_&nbsp;Visual Studio 2015